 In Montreal, when you apply for a transformation permit, you’ll need a dossier with detailed rooftop terrace plans that have been drawn up by a professional.
 These plans need to include information about access to the roof as well as a specific description of the terrace’s location.

 The price of the transformation permit will be 0.98% of the total price of the construction project, which translates to $9.80 per $1000 increment.
 As of 2020, the minimum price for a residential transformation permit is $146.
 However, the prices can be borough specific so do check with the rules of your local municipality.

 In Halifax, you must bring 3 copies of the complete plans for your project to a Municipal Customer Service Center.
-The plan must include all structural components, as well as 3 copies of a site plan showing the location of the project in relation to the surrounding buildings.
+The plan must include all structural components, as well as 3 copies of a site plan showing the location of the project concerning the surrounding buildings.

 The price of the permit is dependant on the size of the project, based on the estimated value as well as a minimum $25.00 fee as well as a development permit fee of $25.00.
 Further, additional fees may be required depending on the complexity of your project.